RaghuHemadri/Multi-Agent-Generative-Network/README.md

 * Checkpoints are saved in 'models' directory with timestamp.

 ### Results
-The training results for a fixed random noise
+The training results for 25 with a fixed random noise as input
 ![MAGNET_results](MAGNET_results.gif)